 Council has a Raising Concerns Policy and an Anti-fraud Bribery and Corruption Policy.
-The Whistle-blowing policy was reviewed and updated in line with Raising Concerns good practice guide for the Northern Ireland public sector issued by the Northern Ireland Audit Office and was ratified at full Council on 5th January 2021.
-The Anti-Fraud Bribery and Corruption Policy was approved by Council in July 2015 and was reviewed by Audit Committee in December 2021, and approved by Council in January 2022.
+The Raising Concerns policy was reviewed and updated in line with Raising Concerns good practice guide for the Northern Ireland public sector issued by the Northern Ireland Audit Office and was ratified at full Council on 7th February 2023.
+The Anti-Fraud Bribery and Corruption Policy was approved by Council in July 2015 and was reviewed by Audit Committee in December 2023, and approved by Council in January 2024.

-All staff are informed of the policies and copies are included in the Staff Induction Pack and available on the Staff Intranet.
+All staff are informed of the policies and copies are included in the Staff Induction Pack and available on the Staff Portal.
 Raising Concerns / Whistle-blowing is a standing item at the quarterly Audit Committee meetings.